WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

 -   Subproperties:
     -   `minHeight`: type `boolean`, default value `false`

 This value signals that a block supports some of the CSS style properties related to dimensions.
-When it does, the block editor will show UI controls for the user to set their values, if [the theme declares support](/docs/how-to-guides/themes/theme-json/#opt-in-into-ui-controls).
+When it does, the block editor will show UI controls for the user to set their values if [the theme declares support](/docs/how-to-guides/themes/theme-json/#opt-in-into-ui-controls).

 ```js
 supports: {